athingforjaz/CS361_microservice/README.txt

-- Run npm i express
-- Run the server (node filename)
-- Run the test program, if you'd like (node filename)

 HOW TO REQUEST DATA
 - Clone this repo & navigate to the directory on your machine.
 - Run 'npm install express' in order to install Express, which is required to request data.